frequently asked questions

 YES.
 Like many of your high school ensembles, we work hard to put together travel opportunities, recognizing that travel is one of the greatest encouragers of personal development.The GSA Instrumental Music department has been to Iceland, Germany, France, Austria, Belgium, the Netherlands, Canada, Poland, the Czech Republic, England and Japan.
 The GSA Musical Theatre department has travelled to Japan many times to perform and tour.
 All GSA departments have travelled domestically including to: New York, Philadelphia, Los Angeles, Chicago, Cleveland, Boston, Miami, and San Francisco.

 I’m still not sure if GSA is something I should consider.
 What’s my next step?

 We encourage you to attend one of our many performances and find us afterwards to ask questions in person.
 Each of our serving school districts schedule a Meet GSA night in the fall; listen to your school announcements for date, time and location or speak to your guidance counselor.
+The list of Meet GSA nights is on our website under the how to audition tab.
 For additional inquiries, you are welcome to send a message to any of our department chairs.